iron-software/IronXL-Examples/how-to/background-pattern-color/README.md

 ## Available Fill Patterns

-Explore the diverse range of fill patterns provided by the **IronXL.Styles.FillPattern** enum to personalize the fill pattern in your Excel documents.
-Below is a display showcasing all the fill patterns available through IronXL:
+Explore the diverse range of fill patterns provided by the `IronXL.Styles.FillPattern` enum.
+These patterns can bring distinct visual styles to your Excel worksheets.
+Below is a visual guide to all the fill patterns available in IronXL:

 <div class="content-img-align-center">
     <div class="center-image-wrapper">